-Description of McDONNELL DOUGLAS DC-10
+Description of McDONNELL DOUGLAS DC-10 PLANE

+Douglas and McDonnell, two companies that merged in 1967, then continued with a project previously submitted in a competition to design the DC-10.
 However, the Lockheed L-1011 Tristar was an important competitor in the 1970s.
 This competition and numerous air accidents precipitated the decline of the DC-10.

 386 units were produced until 1989, including 10 units of DC-10-10CF and 27 of DC-10-30CF.
-KC-10 Extender tanker aircrafts were also built from DC-10.
-The MD-11, a longer and more powerful version, later replaced the device.
+KC-10 Extender tanker aircraft were also built from DC-10.
+The MD-11, a longer and more powerful version, later replaced the aircraft.